PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 18:39:19
+Last updated: 2024-04-13 18:39:52
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: I did it for me.
+I liked it.
+I was good at it.
+And...
+I was really...
+I was alive. - Walter White